OpenTTD: Multiplayer

 OpenTTD supports multiplayer games for up to 255 players between 15 different transport companies, and can be played both over a LAN or over the Internet.
 Each transport company is in competition with each other transport company, and each transport company can be controlled by more than one player at any time.
 This allows both co-operative and competitive multiplayer games.
 Competitive team games (e.g. two transport companies, each controlled by three players) are also possible.

 Modding

-The game is also home to an active modding community, with community-made additions including new vehicles, trains and scenarios.
+The game is also home to an active modding community, with community-made additions including new vehicles and scenarios.
 Additional changes to the open source code which modify core game mechanics ("patches") are also available.

 OpenMSX

 OpenMSX is the default open source music set for the game.
-The music, composed by John Broomhall of MicroProse, is described as old style blue and jazz.
-You can find all of the music here.
-The OpenMSX Music is under OpenTTD Copyright (C) 2010 OpenMSX Authors and is licensed under GPL v2.
+The music, composed by various OpenTTD community members, is described as old style blues and jazz.
+The OpenMSX Music is licensed under the GPL v2 license.